orangeduck/mpc/README.md

 mpc_parser_t* mpc_and(int n, mpc_afold_t f, ...);
 ```

 Attempts to run `n` parsers in sequence, returning the fold of the results using fold function `f`.
-First parsers must be specified, followed by destructors for each parser minus the final one.
+First parsers must be specified, followed by destructors for each parser, minus the final one.
 These are used in case of partial success.
 For example: `mpc_and(3, mpcf_astrfold, mpc_char('a'), mpc_char('b'), mpc_char('c'), free, free);` would attempt to match `'a'` followed by `'b'` followed by `'c'`, and if successful would concatenate them using `mpcf_astrfold`.
+Otherwise would use `free` on the partial results.

 Function Types
 --------------

 The combinator functions take a number of special function types as function pointers.
 Here is a short explanation of those types are how they are expected to behave.
+It is important that these behave correctly otherwise it is exceedingly easy to introduce memory leaks into the system.

 * * *